 [Rhineland, autumn 1919] Chiara in America was relieved that the war was finally over.
 But still her husband John and his comrades were in Europe.
 Then she got a letter from him, posted in Coblenz.

 A letter from Coblenz

-“General Pershing has appointed Major General Henry T. Allen as the commander of the AFG, a good choice.
-It is a small zone of occupation, no major military challenge to it, but a delicate political and diplomatic mission that requires a high-ranking and experienced officer.
+“General Pershing has appointed Major General Henry T. Allen to command the AFG, a good choice.
+Even though it is a small occupation zone that will not present him with a major military challenge – it will be a delicate political and diplomatic mission that will require a senior and experienced officer.
 Who knows what awaits us?
-They have signed the peace treaty in Versailles, but we have no real peace, and many of our comrades think that Germany should have suffered a harsher defeat.
+They signed the peace treaty in Versailles, but we don’t have real peace.
+Many among the comrades think that Germany should have suffered a harsher defeat.

 A few weeks later, Chiara was on her way across the Atlantic.

 In early October, Chiara arrived in Coblenz, longingly expected by her husband John.
 She had traveled on one of the ships that brought supplies to the U.S. troops.
 So she had crossed the Atlantic Ocean and then got on a train to Coblenz, passing the many cities along the Rhine – Düsseldorf, Cologne, Bonn, Königswinter and Bad Honnef with the Siebengebirge.
 When the train got to Coblenz, she saw the American flag waving over the fortress Ehrenbreitstein already from afar